No Shame in That

 Later when God made his link with Abraham’s tribe official through Moses, his top demand was that they show the whole world their worth by maintaining their loyalty to him as the Real God.
 Sometimes they did, but before long they would quit listening and start worshiping other gods.
 Finally God let their enemies take them away to live in shame as a captive people in Babylon for 70 years.

 When God liberated them to return to their homeland, they tried to show their loyalty and their worth by working hard to rebuild their capital, including the national Temple.
-They kept hoping that God would send his "Messiah," the special ruler whom the prophets predicted would restore the nation’s honor, but 400 years went by with no Messiah in sight.
+They kept hoping that God would send his "Messiah," the special ruler who the prophets predicted would restore the nation’s honor, but 400 years went by with no Messiah in sight.

 Then Jesus arrived and it sounded like he might be the one.
 He proclaimed that God’s reign on earth was beginning, and he said what every would-be messiah says, “Trust me!
 Follow me!”